24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 10. Prevention Recommendations

-Before we leave, we walk you through what caused the flood and what prevents the next one — battery backup sump pumps, exterior drainage improvements, sewer backup valves, supply line shutoff retrofits.
+Before we leave, we walk you through what caused the water damage and what prevents the next one — battery backup sump pumps, exterior drainage improvements, sewer backup valves, supply line shutoff retrofits.
 Optional, but most homeowners want to know.

 • Sump pump running constantly during normal weather (overwhelmed pump)